What Is Dry January? How to Start Your 2021 Alcohol-free.

 In this article

 Dry January is a health trend that encourages people to start the new year alcohol-free.
-If your quarantine drinking has become a problem, Dry January can kick start a positive change.
+If your drinking has become a concern, Dry January can kick-start a positive change.

 What is Dry January?

 The movement is not without debate.
-People who struggle with the life-threatening disease of alcohol use disorder can find those giving up alcohol as a wellness-driven lifestyle change to be flippant about the seriousness of their condition.
-Science continues to show that excess alcohol consumption hurts your body and your mind, and making a small change like reducing booze consumption or quitting entirely can benefit anyone.
+People who struggle with the life-threatening condition of alcohol use disorder can find those giving up alcohol as a wellness-driven lifestyle change to be flippant about the seriousness of their condition.
+However, science continues to show that excess alcohol consumption hurts the body and mind, so making a small change like reducing alcohol use or quitting entirely can benefit anyone.
+This is true for long-term change, but also for a brief period like Dry January.

 What are the benefits of Dry January?